briang3389/airQ/README.md

 ## Configuration

+Open `src/main.ipynb` to see a complete run in Collab!

 Open `src/dagshub_run.ipynb` and run in Collab!

 Make sure you have a Dagshub account and copy your MLFlow link (where you would copy github URL)